 Let’s get started!

-Why Portable AC Units Are a Great Choice
+Best Portable AC Units (At a Glance)

-A Crucial Difference: Portable Vs. Ventless Air Conditioners
+A Crucial Difference: Portable vs Ventless Air Conditioners

 The two terms you need to familiarize yourself with are:

 A product that carries just the label “portable” is outfitted with a hose that transfers hot air from inside a room to the outdoors.

-Instead, it uses a tank of water and the natural process of water evaporation to cool incoming hot air and a fan to expel the newly, cooled air into the room.
+Instead, it uses a tank of water, a fan, and the natural process of water evaporation to deliver cool air into a room.

-So, Which Type Should You Get?
+So, Which Type of Air Conditioner Should You Get?

-And that is, the humidity levels of where you live.
+And that is the humidity levels of where you live.

-Here’s what you need to know…
+Here’s what you need to know:

 Take a look at the map below to quickly determine what the best portable air conditioner type is best for your region.

-- BTU, which is for portable air conditioners (i.e. 8,000 BTU or 14,000 BTU)
+- BTU is for portable air conditioners (e.g. 8,000 BTU or 14,000 BTU)

-- CFM, which is for ventless air conditioners (i.e. 700 CFM or 2000 CFM)
+- CFM is for ventless air conditioners (e.g. 700 CFM or 2000 CFM)

-Each one pertains to a maximum square footage that the air conditioner can handle.
+While these numbers may seem complex, they’re actually quite easy to understand; each one pertains to a maximum square footage that the air conditioner can handle.

-Measure the Square Footage of the Room
+Measuring the Square Footage of the Room

 Using a tape measure, measure the length and width of the room you want to put the portable AC unit in.

 For odd lengths, round up or down to the nearest whole foot number.

 30 x 21 = 630 sq. ft.